leaf-node/open_alert_viewer/README.md

         <img src="https://matrix.to/img/matrix-badge.svg" alt="Chat on Matrix"></a>
 </p>

-Display server and network alerts from servers running Prometheus, Nagios or Icinga.
+Display server and network alerts from servers running Prometheus, Nagios, Icinga or Zabbix.

-Prometheus v0.16.0+, Nagios Core 4.x and Icinga 2.12.0+ are supported, along with Basic Authentication.
+Prometheus v0.16.0+, Nagios Core 4.x and Icinga 2.12.0+ are supported with Basic Authentication; and default authentication for Zabbix 6.x or 7.x.

 ## Screenshots